FelixHoer/web-crawler/README.md

 The `web-crawler` allows you to extract data from dynamic web pages in a powerful, jet convenient way.
 This is possible by using a headless browser, that injects your crawl-code into the running page-context.
 It also provides a web-server, that serves crawl-results and static files to process and display the gathered information.

-# usage
+# Usage

 You can either use only the crawler component in your node.js application, or you can also use the web-server component to serve crawl-results and display them with additional static files.

-## crawler only
+## Crawler only

 TODO example

-## crawler with web-server
+## Crawler with Web-Server

 TODO example

-# install
+# Install

 1. Install [node.js]()

-  I assume you have already installed node.
+  I assume that you have already installed node.
 If not, [do so now!](https://github.com/joyent/node)

 2. Download [PhantomJS]()